 Maryland Sports Betting Update: Application Deadline Approaches

-Further progress has been made in Maryland towards the launch of MD online sports betting, with the Maryland Sports Wagering Application Review Commission (“SWARC”) meeting in Baltimore to gather and discuss opinions on the latest proposed legislation pre-launch.
+Further progress has been made towards the launch of Maryland online sports betting, with the Maryland Sports Wagering Application Review Commission (“SWARC”) meeting in Baltimore to gather and discuss opinions on the latest proposed legislation pre-launch.

 The meeting was the last opportunity for businesses and industry stakeholders to make in-person queries around the published legislation, with written questions still permitted until September 26th.
 The meeting was moderated by Maryland Lottery and Gaming Control Agency‘s chief of staff and assistant deputy director James Butler, and he indicated that a number of questions received by the regulator were in regards to flexibility on the 21st October application deadline.